 If your payment is late, you owe interest on the Net Tax Due (Line 7).
 Florida law provides a floating rate of interest for late payments of taxes and fees due, including discretionary sales surtax.
-Interest rates, including daily rates, are published in Tax Information Publications that are updated semiannually on January 1 and July 1 each year and available on the Department's website.
+Interest rates, including daily rates, are published in Tax Information Publications that are updated semiannually on January 1 and July 1 each year and available on the Department's website at floridarevenue.com/taxes/rates.